 The staff of the DLPPA (IPPLM) carry out experimental, theoretical and numerical investigations of plasma generated with the high power laser as well as possible applications of such plasma.
 They are well prepared and experienced to carry out research in the area in question.
 Experimental works are performed in the Institute (mainly in the High Power Laser Laboratory, HPLL) and centres collaborating with the DLPPA within the framework of joint research projects.
 Formulating a research methodology, preparation and tests of measuring equipment are an important area of the Department’s activities applied while performing joint projects in other laboratories.
 It also refers to the research program with the application of high power lasers as part of the European ELI project in the Czech Republic, Hungary and Romania.

-The DLPPA researchers employed in the High Power Laser Laboratory, Division of Plasma Hydrodynamics and Division of Laser Accelerators closely cooperate within the framework of Polish and foreign research projects.
+The DLPPA researchers employed in the High Power Laser Laboratory and Division of Plasma Hydrodynamics closely cooperate within the framework of Polish and foreign research projects.
 While conducting experimental research in the HPLL and other laboratories, the same equipment is used.
 Many publications reflecting the results of a joint scientific effort are worked on by the members of above-mentioned teams and constitute their achievements.

 One must underscore that in addition to the activities of the DLPPA staff, many research works within the scope of the Department are performed together with the employees from other departments of the IPPLM, in particular from the Department of Nuclear Fusion and Plasma Spectroscopy.
 From time to time, researchers from other scientific centres join the DLPPA team.
 During the summer school break, traineeships are organised for students of the Department of Physics of the Warsaw University of Technology and the Military University of Technology.